polterguy/sephia-five/README.md

 ## Getting started

 If you wish to try out Sephia Five, you can download it from [this link](https://github.com/polterguy/sephia-five/releases).
-For a simple test, you use it in combination with Visual Studio, Xamarin or Mono Develop.
+For a simple test, you can use it in combination with Visual Studio, Xamarin, or Mono Develop.
 In addition, you will need to have MySQL installed.

 1. [Download Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases)
 2. [Download Sephia Five](https://github.com/polterguy/sephia-five/releases)